The Alea II is a compact true random number generator (TRNG),

 The Alea II comes with driver support for Microsoft Windows XP,

-Windows Vista, Windows 7, and Windows 8, and an ActiveX control
+Windows Vista, Windows 7, Windows 8, and Windows 10, and an

 It can also be used with any operating system that supports

 generic user-space USB access, for example through the libusb library.